Morveus/Nougat/README.md

 ⚠️ **WARNING: This project is currently a work in progress.
-Features may be incomplete or subject to change.** ⚠️
+Features may be incomplete or subject to change.** ⚠️ ⚠️ I'm working in English but have some shitty habits of mixing fr/en ; i18n is not up to date at all ⚠️

 # Game Collection Manager